| (Editor's notes:

 an issuer's long-term capital management program, as well as the

 sustainability of its existing credit standing.
+The design of

 the issuing structure also can be important in the allocation of